 Ebola protection.
 MERS, Flu and other airborne virus protection.

-A mask, as part of basic protection from Ebola Hemorrhagic Fever, is recommended by:
+A face mask, as part of basic protection from Ebola Hemorrhagic Fever, is recommended by:

 Centers for Disease Control and Prevention (under ‘Barrier nursing techniques’ section)